systbiol/reports/2021_June/README.md

 1. Selection of a new editor for SSB (August selection) – Bryan/ Laura
 2. New procedure for vetting SSB candidates prior to soliciting materials – Laura
 3. Onboarding document for new council members – Adam
+4. Discussion on options for hiring an administrative staff person - Erika